ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Rasterizing.md

 #UWMadison #Graphics #ComputerGraphics #CS559

-There are two methods for generating graphics: raster a
+There are two methods for generating graphics: raster and vector methods (called image-based and )